airdcpp-web/airdcpp-extension-js/README.md

 Remote extension can be useful for development use or when the extension needs to be run on a different machine.
 In generic use cases it's better to use Managed extension instead.

+## Running the examples

+There are a few example extensions demonstrating how to use the modules in real projects.
+The examples are simplified and not meant for regular use (publishing improved versions of them as standalone extensions is perfectly fine though).

+Examples require Node.js (version 7.7.0 or newer) and [AirDC++ Web Client](https://airdcpp-web.github.io) 2.0.0 or newer to work.
+Please note the [hubsoft-specific remarks](https://airdcpp-web.github.io/docs/general/running-a-hub.html) as the examples may not work with all hubsofts.

+1. Clone the repository
+2. Install dependencies and build the project by running the following commands in the main directory

+    ```
+    npm install
+    npm run build
+    ```
+3. Create a copy of ``examples/settings.js.example`` and rename it to ``examples/settings.js``
+4. Edit ``examples/settings.js`` to contain the correct API URL and user credentials
+5. Run the wanted example with `node run_example.js example_name_without_file_extension` (such as `node run_example.js airdcpp-chat-filter`).
+Debian/Ubuntu users may have to use the command `nodejs` instead of `node`.

 ## Extension entry structure